RedFantom/RedFantom/README.md

 - :snake: Particularly I enjoy Python, C and Kotlin, but I'm always dabbling in different stuff.
-- :camera: When not coding, I enjoy photography.
+- :camera: When not coding, I enjoy film photography.
 - :mailbox: Drop me an e-mail on the address listed in my profile.
 I am always interested in new projects and ideas, as well as any questions regarding the projects I contribute to.

 <!--